top of page

 Principal Investigator - Isabel Davis

 Isabel is a senior academic with expertise in the field of reproductive history.
 She leads the Collections and Culture research theme at the Natural History Museum, London.
-She is the author of a book, Conceiving Histories: Trying for Pregnancy Past and Present (MIT Press forthcoming 2025).
+She is the author of a book, Conceiving Histories: Trying for Pregnancy, Past and Present (MIT Press, 2025).

 Visual Artist - Anna Burel